MattMcAdams/colorscale/README.md

 - Share settings via JSON export
 - Click button to copy all hex colors
 - Click a button to copy an SVG of all colors to be pasted into design software

+## Roadmap

+- Reorder palettes within groups and in the library
+- Delete from all groups when deleted
+- Group for ungrouped colors
+- Confirmation dialog boxes for delete and edit when config hasn't been saved
+- Back to editor link